Google Implements Skewed Advertising Practices

-Have you ever been annoyed by ads that pop up unexpectedly as you browse the internet?
-Well, Google is attempting to reduce that frustration by launching a new ad blocking feature that is built into its Google Chrome browser.
+You know those ads that popup unexpectedly as you browse the internet?
+Well, Google is attempting to reduce that frustration with a new ad blocking feature that is built into its Google Chrome browser.

 What exactly is an ad-blocker?